System: Generating a Certificate Signing Request (CSR)

 openssl req -new -key domainname.key -out domainname.csr

-As of now you should think about generating your CSR using SHA-2 instead of the default SHA-1 hash.
+As of now you should be generating your CSR using SHA-2 instead of the default SHA-1 hash.
 SHA-1 is being phased out, rather aggressivly by Google, including warnings set to appear in their Chrome web browser.
 The command for this is:

 openssl req -new -sha256 -key domainname.key -out domainname.csr